 Brick Painting vs. Brick Staining

 According to the Brick Industry Association, you should expect to paint your brick every 3-5 years.
-This is mainly due to common adhesion failures associated with painting brick, like efflorescence.
+This is mainly due to common adhesion failures associated with exterior brick painting, like efflorescence.
 Efflorescence occurs when soluble salt deposits migrate to the surface during the evaporation of water.
 These stubborn white deposits essentially sit under the coat of paint, causing the paint to eventually lift and peel.
 As opposed to covering the surface like a paint, a brick stain is absorbed by the brick and ultimately acts like a dye.
 Silicate minerals travel deep into the masonry and form a chemical bond with the brick, tinting the brick for a permanent colour transformation that doesn’t require any maintenance.

 As a porous surface, brick must be able to breathe.
-Painting brick saturates the brick’s pores with paint, preventing the brick from effectively releasing water and moisture.
+Brick painting saturates the brick’s pores with paint, preventing the brick from effectively releasing water and moisture.
 Since the moisture cannot evaporate, it stays trapped within the surface and results in blistering and chipping.
-As more water can potentially enter the brick through these cracks and chips, more water stays trapped within the surface and can lead to water damage over time.
+As more water can potentially enter the exterior brick through these cracks and chips, more water stays trapped within the surface and can lead to water damage over time.
 Our brick stain is formulated with silicate minerals and maintains the brick’s physical properties intact, as if it were practically untreated, allowing it to successfully release water and moisture.
 When brick can properly perform its job of releasing moisture, you’re left with a superior, long-lasting finish without unsightly blistering, chipping and peeling.

 As previously mentioned, painting covers and coats the brick in a non-breathable film.
 On the other hand, our brick stain forms a chemical bond with the masonry and actually becomes a component of the brick itself due to a process of petrification.
 As opposed to a surface treatment, the stain penetrates deep into the brick and once dry, forms a durable bond with the masonry to permanently lock in colour.
 The result is a permanent finish that looks just like a brand-new brick.